Somaya-Alshare/ARM-two-pass-assembler/README.md

-two-pass-assembler
+ARM-two-pass-assembler
 ==================

-A Python-based two pass assembler which converts assembly language to machine-dependent object code.
+A Python-based two pass assembler which converts assembly language to machine object code.